p-argento/uni/PROG/Logic.md

 An example where the NF is useful is programming, where you cannot use implication, but you must use only and, or, negations.
 So we need to find equivalent formulae for implications.

+--28.02--
 # Predicates and Quantifiers
+Predicate Logic is also called "first order logic".
+Example.